Purpose

 Inclusion Criteria:

-- PRE-REGISTRATION: Histologically confirmed muscle-invasive urothelial carcinoma of
+- PRE-REGISTRATION (STEP 0): Histologically confirmed muscle-invasive urothelial

 differentiation is allowed provided the tumor is not a pure squamous cell cancer)

-- PRE-REGISTRATION: No gross cancer at the surgical margins.
-Microscopic invasive
+- PRE-REGISTRATION (STEP 0): No gross cancer at the surgical margins.
+Microscopic

-urothelial carcinoma at the surgical margins (i.e., "positive margins") are allowed.
+invasive urothelial carcinoma at the surgical margins (i.e., "positive margins") are

-- PRE-REGISTRATION: No evidence of residual cancer or metastasis after cystectomy
+- PRE-REGISTRATION (STEP 0): No evidence of residual cancer or metastasis after

-- (i) Patients who have not received neoadjuvant cisplatin-based chemotherapy:
+- (i) Patients who have not received neoadjuvant systemic therapy: pT4N0 or

-pT3-pT4* or pT0/x-pT4/N+ on cystectomy and are not eligible for adjuvant
+nephroureterectomy, or ureterectomy) and are not eligible for adjuvant

 cisplatin chemotherapy